caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `listener_wrappers`

-Allows configuring [listener wrappers](/docs/json/apps/http/servers/listener_wrappers/), which can modify the behaviour of the base listener.
+Allows configuring [listener wrappers](/docs/json/apps/http/servers/listener_wrappers/), which can modify the behaviour of the socket listener.
 They are applied in the given order.

 There is a special no-op [`tls`](/docs/json/apps/http/servers/listener_wrappers/tls/) listener wrapper provided as a standard module which marks where TLS should be handled in the chain of listener wrappers.
 It should only be used if another listener wrapper must be placed in front of the TLS handshake.

-The standard distribution of Caddy includes an [`http_redirect`](/docs/json/apps/http/servers/listener_wrappers/http_redirect/) listener wrapper, which can look at the first few bytes of an incoming request to determine if it's HTTP (instead of TLS), and trigger an HTTP->HTTPS redirect on the same port with the `https://` scheme.
+The standard distribution of Caddy includes the [`http_redirect`](/docs/json/apps/http/servers/listener_wrappers/http_redirect/) listener wrapper, which can look at the first few bytes of an incoming request to determine if it's likely HTTP (instead of TLS), and trigger an HTTP->HTTPS redirect on the same port but using the `https://` scheme.
 It must be placed _before_ the `tls` listener wrapper.
 For example:

 ```caddy-d
 listener_wrappers {